 As a bonus, your agency’s VIP status with media partners not only earns you price discounts but also access to beta programs and priority support.

-An example of when this became a key benefit to one of clients was when a pharmaceutical brand needed help getting approved by Google and Facebook to earn the right to advertise in this highly regulated industry.
+An example of when this became a key benefit to one of the clients was when a pharmaceutical brand needed help getting approved by Google and Facebook to earn the right to advertise in this highly regulated industry.

 They had been blocked from advertising for some months with little support from the ad platforms but once they engaged Upgrow, we were able to use our platform relationships to get them approved in under a week.